-Its universally humane, to not want anyone to suffer in any manner.
-However, when grief commence due to a great loss due to the death of a loved one, no one can or should direct a person’s grieving in order for them to conform to a norm or a standard of how long it should be.
+Its universally humane to not want anyone to suffer in any manner.
+However, when grief commence due to a great loss due to the death of a loved one, no one can or should direct a person’s grieving to conform to a norm or a standard of how long it should be.
 No pre-approval or approval is needed to be in prolong grief.
 What is needed is non-judgmental compassion, and healing patience.

-Prolonged grief over the enormous loss of a loved one caused by death should not be automatically judged or misjudged as anything else, other than deep sorrow.
-What is needed in grief or sorrowing, is non-judgmental compassion and healing patience.
-To place a limit on the amount of time any person should grieve over the significant loss of a loved one, is to place a limit on the depth of the love one should have for a person.
+Prolonged grief over the enormous loss of a loved one caused by death should not be judged or misjudged for anything other than deep sorrow.
+Those who are suffering in prolong grief is non-judgmental compassion and healing patience.
+To place a limit on the amount of time any person should grieve over the significant loss of a loved one, is to place a limit on the depth of love one should have for a person.

 Love for a beloved loved one never diminishes when they die.
 It is actually felt stronger after death because love in itself is enduring.
 Love, and to the degree of it is individually and personally felt.
-Likewise, grief and the degree of it, is individually and personally felt also.
+Likewise, grief and the degree of it, is individually and personally felt.

 “He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.
 "Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted”. – Isaiah 53:3-4